Maria Barbella: Second trial and release

 Many complained to Governor Levi Morton about how the situation was handled, but it seemed nothing could be done.
 She was granted an appeal on the basis of the judge's jury instructions, which explicitly argued in favor of conviction.
+While awaiting retrial at Sing Sing, Barbella was taught to read and write English by Mrs. Sage, wife of the warden, and Matron Vincent.
+In a letter to The World dated May 8, 1896, written from the Tombs after her transfer there ahead of the retrial, Barbella credited the Countess di Brazza, the Cristoforo Colombo newspaper, and Prof. Vincenzo Palumbo of Mott Street with saving her life, noting that Palumbo had secured 27 affidavits from witnesses not called at her first trial, which were now in the hands of her lawyers Friend, House & Grossman, who were working without compensation.
 On November 16, 1896, she was given a second trial.
 This time, counsel presented a much more sympathetic case: that she was a rape victim whose experience exacerbated her preexisting epilepsy.
 She allegedly suffered a seizure and lost her reason.
 She was found not guilty.

 Later life

 After her release from prison, she again made headlines for rescuing a neighbor who had accidentally set herself on fire.
 Barbella grabbed a blanket and beat the fire out with her hands.

 Barbella married an Italian immigrant named Francesco Paolo Bruno on November 4, 1897.
 In 1899, she had a son named Frederick.
 In 1902, she was living with her parents, and her husband.
-In a 1940 census, she is living as Mary di Chiara with her second husband, Ernesto, on Pike Street in Manhattan.
+In a 1940 census, she is listed as Mary di Chiara with her second husband, Ernesto, on Pike Street in Manhattan.
 She died on March 24, 1950, and is buried in the Old Calvary cemetery as Mary di Chiara.